NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

+= 19 2015xxxx =
+* Code: New action: each_linked_post, used to modify all linked posts via a PHP callback.

 = 18.1 20150424 =
 * Fix: Network admin can do anything network admin wants.
 * Bump Wordpress version to 4.2